 - not be the parent of the person, if they are under 18

-The disabled person must receive one of the following benefits:
+The people being cared for must also receive one of the following benefits:

 - Attendance Allowance